bennyrubin/bennyrubin.github.io/aboutme.md

 The best way to contact me is my email at the bottom of the webpage.

-Outside of work I enjoy
+Outside of research I enjoy
 ### Travel
 - I enjoy backpacking and exploring new cities
+- My favorite places I have hiked are Yosemite, Zion, and Swiss Alps
 - Always looking for more opportunities to see the world

-### Hiking
-- My favorite places I have hiked are Yosemite, Zion, and Swiss Alps

 ### Cooking
 - I love to cook and try new recipes!
 Lately I have been experimenting with a lot of Indian cuisine.